Sabrinas Organizing

 Get the app for the grocery store.
 There are lots of coupons and offers on these apps and if they have a rewards program, you can get even more benefits.
 Some of these apps also have a grocery list section so you can generate your grocery lists right in the app - it is super easy to do.

 Figure out how much you spend on groceries each month.
 Then, budget that amount each month in the register.
-At the beginning of each month, allocate the amount of money you usually spend on groceries in your checking account.
+At the beginning of each month, allocate the amount of money you usually spend on groceries into your checking account.
 Then, as you use it, adjust this allocation in your register.
-This tip works well if you use a money management app like Quicken.
+This tip works well if you use a money management app, like Quicken.

 If you choose not to use an app, make a printable customized grocery list just for your family.
 Using a spreadsheet app, you can easily add all the columns and categories you need for your family.

-Dividing the sections up into how your store is organized works well, so you are not flipping back and forth on your customized paper grocery list while walking through the store.
+Dividing the sections up according to how your store is organized works well, so you're not flipping back and forth on your customized paper grocery list while walking through the store.

-Color-coding the parts work excellently too.
-You can include columns like specific types, descriptions of the items, a checkbox for the needed column, and bought column.
+Color-coding the parts works excellently too.
+You can include columns like specific types, descriptions of the items, a checkbox for the needed column, anda bought column.

-If you have coupons for particular products, you can add a "C" next to the item to remind you when you are at the store.
+If you have coupons for specific products, you can add a "C" next to the item to remind you when you're at the store.
 Here's just a small example of our extensive grocery list.

 Detailed customized grocery list sorted by category and color coded.